No One Left Behind

+Right now, at least 80,000 SIV applicants wait in limbo for the United States to review their applications following their work for the US government over the course of the War on Terror after the attacks on September 11, 2001.

+No One Left Behind operates as a 501(c)(3) nonprofit organization.
+Out of over 45,000 veterans’ nonprofits operating in the United States. as of 2024, NOLB is the only national organization solely dedicated to assisting SIV allies through the whole process, from evacuation to resettlement.

-As of March 2021, NOLB has provided direct aid to more than 2,000 SIV families in over 90 cities.
+As of March 2021, NOLB has provided direct aid in over 90 cities.
 The organization has partnered with State Department-funded Volunteer Agencies and the International Refugee Assistance Project (IRAP) to provide support to the SIV community.
 According to Charity Navigator, NOLB allocates 76 percent of its revenue to program expenses and 25 percent to fundraising and administrative expenses.
 The Better Business Bureau Wise Giving Alliance accredited NOLB for meeting all 20 of its standards in 2021.